 By learning about this visa and carefully considering your situation, you can make the best choice based on what will work for you.
 An experienced employment-based visa lawyer can help you decide what type of visa works best for your unique situation.

 For someone to qualify for the H-1B visa, they need:

-If you work in what’s considered a “specialty occupation” and are granted an H-1B visa, then your initial visa is granted for up to three years.
-The H1-B visa can be extended for up to a combined total of six years.
+If you work in what’s considered a “specialty occupation” and are granted a visa, then your initial visa is granted for up to three years.
+The visa can be extended for up to a combined total of six years.

 This visa is temporary and does not provide lawful permanent residence.
 This temporary visa helps businesses meet their employee needs when qualified US citizens and lawful permanent residents are not available for employment.

 Here are just some of the positions that can be sponsored for the H-1B visa:

 If there are problems finding US workers with specific skills, employers hiring for your niche qualifications can sponsor you for a visa.

 Additionally, if you can show that there are valid reasons to hire you instead of someone from the US based on your skill set, educational level, and related factors you may also qualify for this visa.

 You also need an employer-employee relationship with a company, as this is how visas are granted.
 If you are self-employed, there are further requirements that will need to be met.
 This includes the type of degree you have, and how the work you will be doing is based on that degree.
 Contact an employment-based immigration lawyer for more information.